DanielLucier/CYBER8420-SemesterProject/MisuseCases/README.md

 1. User credentials are transmitted to third party applications over secure channels.
 (Glenn)
 2. Stored user credentials are protected from unauthorized access.
 (Dan)
-3. Sanitizing the input values from adding a new user minimizes the possibility of maliciously affecting Keycloak.
-(Glenn) & Keycloak minimizes non-administrative users access to the server admin console.
-(Chet)
+3. Keycloak minimizes non-administrative user access to the server admin console and prevents users from acting maliciously by sanitizing input during new user creation.
+(Chet & Glenn)
 4. Keycloak is protected against brute force attacks.
 (Kero)